decentraland/schemas/report/schemas.api.md

     DESC = "desc"
 }

-// Warning: (ae-missing-release-tag) "CatalystDeployment" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CatalystDeploymentEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export type CatalystDeployment = BaseEvent & {
+export type CatalystDeploymentEvent = BaseEvent & {
     type: EventType.CATALYST_DEPLOYMENT;
+    subType: EntityType;
     entity: Entity;
 };